 Learn how to enjoy classical music from the Kanagawa Philharmonic Orchestra's Music Director

-We spoke with Toru Sakakibara, musical director of the Kanagawa Philharmonic Orchestra (hereinafter referred to as Kanagawa Phil), a professional orchestra based in Kanagawa Prefecture and beloved by the local community, about how to enjoy classical music and what to look out for in the Kanagawa Philharmonic concert lineup from 2024 to 2025.
+We spoke to Toru Sakakibara, music director of the Kanagawa Philharmonic Orchestra (hereafter referred to as Kanagawa Phil), a professional orchestra based in Kanagawa Prefecture and beloved by the local community, about how to enjoy classical music and what to look out for in the Kanagawa Philharmonic concert lineup from 2024 to 2025.

--It's only been a year since I started listening to classical music.
+- I've only been listening to classical music for a year.
 Even when I look at the annual lineup, I can only vaguely recognize the song titles, conductors, and soloists.
-For beginners like me, please tell us how to choose and enjoy a classical music concert.
+For beginners like me, please tell us how to choose and enjoy a classical concert.

-At Sakakibara Classic concerts, we strive to make sure that our audience members can enjoy the extraordinary experience until the very end.
-During the performance, we ask the audience to turn off their smartphones and refrain from drinking water.
-It's quite difficult in this day and age, isn't it?
+At Sakakibara Classic concerts, we strive to ensure that our audience members can enjoy the extraordinary experience right to the very end.
+During the performance, we ask that all audience members turn off their smartphones and refrain from drinking water.
+This is quite difficult in today's world, isn't it?

 -That's true!

-For example, I think that the flyer you see here, "Grieg: Piano Concerto in A minor, Op.
-16," is being performed in about 100 places around the world today.
-For example, in Germany, the birthplace of Beethoven and JS Bach, there are said to be more than 120 orchestras with 10,000 performers.
+For example, I believe that the Grieg Piano Concerto in A minor, Op.
+16, which you see here, is still being performed in around 100 venues around the world today.
+In Germany, the birthplace of Beethoven and J.S.
+Bach, there are said to be over 120 orchestras with 10,000 performers.

 --Really?!
 Orchestras are surprisingly close to us.

-There is no right answer as to what you will think after listening to the music at the Sakakibara Concert.
-I want people to feel free to come and enjoy themselves.
-For those who would like to listen to the concert in the future, I have thought about how to choose and enjoy the concert.
+There is no right answer as to what you will feel after listening to the music at a Sakakibara concert.
+We want people to feel more comfortable attending and enjoy themselves freely.
+For those who would like to attend a concert, we have considered how to choose and enjoy a concert.

 -I'm looking forward to it!

-Choose from memorable songs and performers you like
+Choose from memorable songs or performers you're interested in

-I also think that there are many people who choose to attend performances by musicians they are interested in, thinking, "I'd like to hear that musician play live at least once."
+I also think that there are many people who choose a performer they are interested in and come, thinking, "I'd like to hear that performer play live at least once."

---I'm sure there are many people who watched the TV drama "Reversal Orchestra," in which the Kanagawa Philharmonic Orchestra provided full cooperation in filming, and became interested in listening to the Kanagawa Philharmonic Orchestra.
+-I'm sure many people have watched the TV drama "Reversal Orchestra," which the Kanagawa Philharmonic Orchestra fully cooperated in filming, and have wanted to listen to the Kanagawa Philharmonic Orchestra.

 Sakakibara: The Kanagawa Philharmonic Orchestra mainly performs in three halls in the prefecture: Yokohama Minato Mirai Hall, Kanagawa Prefectural Hall, and Kanagawa Prefectural Music Hall.
 Each of these halls is wonderful.